-We received feedback about the practice from 42 people.
+We received feedback about the practice from 36 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were helpful and attentive, caring, professional and always friendly.
-They said that they were given a first class professional service across the board and said their dentist listened to them.
+They told us staff were helpful, friendly and informative.
+They said that they were given helpful explanations about dental treatment and said their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.